ahaydar01/Ogrenci-Yonetim-Uygulamasi/README.md

---Student Management Console App (C#)--
+## Student Management Console App (C#)

-!!
-Note: This application is written in Turkish for educational purposes.
+>Note: This application is written in Turkish for educational purposes.
 All user interface messages and variable names are in Turkish.

 ## Description